A unified diagrammatic approach to topological fixed point models

 Let us briefly show how models of the present topological liquid yield commuting-projector models, formalized by a liquid mapping from the commuting-projector liquid to the topological liquid.
 A convenient layout for commuting-projector models are models on a regular triangular grid with one degree of freedom on each triangle.
 There is one Hamiltonian term on each vertex involving the six degrees of freedom at the surrounding triangles.
 So, the local ground state projector is a tensor with $12$ indices,

 Commutativity of the projectors centered around neighbouring vertices yields three different moves, e.g.,

 Additionally, there is the projector move

 The mapping from this commuting-projector liquid to the topological liquid is as follows.
-A space-time given by stack of commuting-projector atoms can be transformed into a cellulation of a space-time volume by replacing each projector atom with a ``double-pyramide'' cell.
+A space-time given by stack of commuting-projector tensors can be transformed into a cellulation of a space-time volume by replacing each projector tensor with a ``double-pyramide'' cell.
 The latter is a volume whose boundary consists of an identical upper and lower part, both equal to the patch of six triangles above

 As depicted above this volume can be triangulated with six tetrahedra, all sharing the $(67)$-edge, yielding the liquid mapping

 In the next section we will describe how models of the topological liquid can be considered blocked versions of Turaev-Viro state-sums.
 With this interpretation, Eq.~\eqref{eq:3d_commproj_mapping} is nothing but a formal representation of the well-known relation between the latter state-sum, and the (suitably generalized) Levin-Wen string-net models.